amirrezaask/plumber/README.md

 # Terminology
 ## Stream
 Streams are the way we move data around.
+Streams are the input and output of our application.
 ## Lambda
 Lambdas are processing and actual program logic
 ## System
-System is the collection of lambdas plus Input and output streams.
-System does all plumbing between lambdas.
+System is where our lambdas are glued together as a single application with input and output.
+## Runner
+Runners are used if you want cluster support, Runners are similar to systems but they can partition data.